(750 ILCS 5/503) (from Ch. 40, par. 503)

 of marriage, or in a proceeding for disposition of property following

-dissolution of marriage by a court which lacked personal jurisdiction over the
+dissolution of marriage by a court that lacked personal jurisdiction over the

 absent spouse or lacked jurisdiction to dispose of the property, the court